petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 grep amdgpu /etc/modprobe.d/* -rn
 ```
 If the driver is blacklisted, you don't need to modify anything else.
-Be careful with entries that start with #blacklist amdgpu – this means the driver is not blacklisted
+Be careful with entries that start with #blacklist amdgpu – this indicated that the driver isn't blacklisted.

 ##### Blacklist the amdgpu Driver